 Telephone: +44 (0)1223 750638

-In Europe, to benefit from the incentives offered, individuals or companies have to submit an application to the EMA to request "orphan designation" for their medicine.
+To benefit from the incentives offered, individuals or companies have to submit an application to the EMA to request "orphan designation" for their medicine.
 Once the medicine is awarded "orphan drug" status, the individual or company can then take full advantage of the incentives on offer.
 These incentives include:

 Global Regulatory Services (GRS) can help you to determine whether or not you can apply for your medicine to have "orphan drug" status.
 You can then take advantage of the incentives listed above and maximise your return on investment.
 At the same time, you will be improving the quality of life of those patients who suffer rare diseases.